 Do people do things for a reason?
 Or is every action/reaction a complete coincidence and therefore unpredictable?
 Over the past few years I have really started to take a deeper look into why I do things, why I think a certain way, and what exactly my motive for action is.
-This pursuit of self-understanding has led me to the belief and mind frame that there are a total of six human needs, and that any human action or thought process is in direct correlation to meeting one or more of these needs.
+This pursuit of self-understanding has led me to the Tony Robbins model of the 6 human needs.
+This is a belief that there are a total of six human needs, and that any human action or thought process is in direct correlation to meeting one or more of these needs.
 By the way, all of us have every single one of these needs, it just depends on which one or two are at the top of your list.
 That is what will determine your behavior process.

 - Certainty aka Control